MindRove/NaviFlame/README.md

 - Signals are preprocessed using filters for noise reduction.
 2. Fine-Tuning:

-- The fine_tune_svm function extracts features and trains an SVM classifier.
+- The fine_tune_model function extracts features and trains an MLP classifier.
 - Data is scaled, and model performance is validated.
 3. Real-Time Inference: